recyclejs/recycle/docs/concepts/Drivers.md

 A component should not care about the way messages are delivered to the server or whether it uses WebSockets, Ajax or something else.
 Its implementation should be straightforward - describing conditions when a component should send an action (sending a message) and how should the component state be changed when a message is received.

-Component connection to the "outside world" is in `sources` (available in component actions and reducers).
+Recieving a message is a component **input** operation, so it should be a part of `sources` object (available in component actions and reducers).
-So if we choose not to write any communication logic in the component itself, it is evident that we need to create a source.

-A source is representing a *read* operation of a component, but our component also has a *write* operation: sending messages in a form of dispatching actions.

-So, for writing our communication logic we need both *read* (providing sources) and *write* (listening to component actions) operations of a component which can be easily created with a driver.
+Sending a message is a component **output** operation, so it should be described in `actions`.

+Providing component input and listening for its output can be easily accomplished with the use of drivers.

 ## Simple WebSocket Driver
 To demonstrate how plugins are created, we can start by creating a simple WebSocket example - a component which sends a message and displays responses from the server.
 This component should also notify its connection status to the user.
 For our server, we can use [WebSocket Echo](http://www.websocket.org/echo.html).